-Convenient and worthwhile recreation opportunities are vital component of the city's growth.
+Convenient and worthwhile recreation opportunities are a vital component of the City's growth.
 Recreation plays an increasingly important role in a family's decision to move to a community.
-In addition, recreation facilities provide and opportunity for entertainment giving younger people within the community constructive leisure time.
-The role of the master plan in recreation is to identify recreation deficiencies and needs, and suggest facility improvements.
+In addition, recreation facilities provide an opportunity for entertainment giving younger people within the community constructive leisure time.
+The role of the Master Plan in recreation is to identify recreation deficiencies and needs, and suggest facility improvements.